jonasoh/spiro/README.md

 * Finally, select *Finish*, and choose to reboot the system when asked.
 * After reboot, the system shows a message on the screen showing its IP address ("My IP address is: *a.b.c.d*").
 Make a note of this address as you will need it to access the system over the network.
 Make sure that your network allows access to ports 8080 on this IP address.
 (Alternatively, see [Enabling the Wi-Fi hotspot](#enabling-the-wifi-hotspot))

-Next, make sure the system is up to date, and install the required tools (answer yes to any questions):
+Next, ensure the system is connected to the internet.
+Update the operating system and install the required tools:

 ```
 sudo apt update